-My 3 year old, Aiden, auditioned for Old Navy in June.
-About a month later, I got an email from his agent informing me that he had been selected for a call back.
+When Aiden was 3 years, he modeled for Old Navy.
+He auditioned for Old Navy in June, about a month later, I got an email from his agent informing me that he had been selected for a call back.

 For those who don’t know what that means, a call back is simply an invitation to return for a second audition.
 My husband and I were very excited for him.